• Skip to primary navigation

 You can really use any type of plain, non raising flour made from a grain that you like.
 Do not use self raising flour or bleached flour of any kind.

-I have successfully created sourdough starters with plain flour (all purpose flour), baker's flour and wholemeal spelt flour.
+I have successfully created sourdough starters with plain flour (all purpose flour), bread flour and wholemeal spelt flour.
 I've also milled my own whole wheat berries and started a super active starter from this.

 Your starter will gather yeast not only from the environment, but also from the bacteria on the flour.
 Whole flours will have more of the "good stuff" on them, so will generally take off sooner.
 You can read more about where the yeast in sourdough starter comes from here.